-Apollo GraphQL
+Streamlining APIs, Databases, & Microservices | Apollo GraphQL

 “We didn’t have was enough tracking, or the ability to trace through logs and issues,” said Pathak, who added that the lack of tracing and tracking capabilities is one of the biggest gaps in GraphQL (and one of the biggest drivers for moving to the Apollo implementation of GraphQL).

 Glassdoor had set up tracing metrics for isolated queries on the content graph, but developers were not getting critical performance data for joined queries across sub-graphs.
-Pathak said he and his team had heard great things about Apollo GraphQL Manager at last fall’s Apollo Summit and wanted to try it out for QA/stage environments.
+Pathak said he and his team had heard great things about Apollo GraphQL Manager (now called Apollo Studio) at last fall’s Apollo Summit and wanted to try it out for QA/stage environments.

 The speed at which things moved after the summit—a matter of a few months between discussion and a signed contract—speaks to the faith that Glassdoor has put in GraphQL in general and in Apollo specifically.

-“It all went very fast because we knew--based on the successes we had already seen in developer productivity and cost efficiencies--that Apollo GraphQL was the way we wanted to go,” said Pathak.
+“It all went very fast because we knew–based on the successes we had already seen in developer productivity and cost efficiencies–that Apollo GraphQL was the way we wanted to go,” said Pathak.
 “I started discussions with the folks from Apollo during the conference in October 2019; we sized everything and brought out a contract in February 2020.
 We’re already in production.
 We have automated alerting systems for whenever requests come in or volumes grow.
 We now have the ability to run pre-schema validation checks before committing, which is really good because that was one of the big problems we had before Federation.
 We also created a few extensions of GraphQL to support calling back to the last-known valid schema.”

-Pathak and his team have worked closely with the Apollo GraphQL team throughout this journey--a level and quality of collaboration that is key to Glassdoor’s expanding use of Apollo tools, Pathak noted
+Pathak and his team have worked closely with the Apollo GraphQL team throughout this journey–a level and quality of collaboration that is key to Glassdoor’s expanding use of Apollo tools, Pathak noted

 “Apollo is very committed to helping its customers evolve and grow,” said Pathak.
 “We have developed a very close working relationship with the Apollo team.
 We talk to them almost every day, which is critical to ensuring that we can help our customers through both good times and difficult times.”